Cardiovascular Tissue Regeneration

 Title of project

 A 4-year PhD student position in the interdisciplinary area of regenerative medicine.
-Your project will focus on the generation of a patients specific graft to use in urethral reconstruction surgery for congenital and acquired urethral diseases.
+The project will focus on in vitro modelling of kidney regeneration.

 Contact person & more information